 Algeria is the largest country in Africa and is 80% desert, with most of the population living along the coast.
 Until the Arab conquest in the 7th century, Algeria was inhabited by Berbers.
 They resisted the Arab influence, retreating to mountainous regions, and today comprise about 25% of the population.
 Algeria was part of the Ottoman empire from the 16th century, and was conquered by the French in 1830.
 From 1954, more than a million Algerians were killed in the struggle for independence, which was achieved in 1962.

 The 1990s were dominated by conflict between the military government and Islamist militants, leading to civil war in which over 200,000 people died.
 It ended in 2002, but since then Islamic fundamentalists have waged a war of terror in an attempt to impose Sharia principles.
 They target representatives of the state, the media and foreigners, but also liberal Muslims, including imams, who oppose them.

-Democracy is enshrined in Algeria’s constitution, but President Abdelaziz Bouteflika’s authoritarian government has restricted political and civil rights (such as freedom of speech and assembly) in the name of fighting Islamist extremism, and government regulations introduced in 2006 have restricted Christian activity.
+Democracy is enshrined in Algeria’s constitution, but President Abdelaziz Bouteflika’s authoritarian government restricted political and civil rights (such as freedom of speech and assembly) in the name of fighting Islamist extremism, and government regulations introduced in 2006 restricted Christian activity.
+President Bouteflika resigned on 2 April 2019 amid mass protests.

 Oil and gas exports are vital to the economy, but despite large reserves poverty is widespread and unemployment high.
 Corruption is widespread.

 Christians in Algeria

 Following huge growth in the number of Christians the past 25 years, especially among evangelicals, it is generally estimated that there are now at least 100,000 Christians in Algeria (about 50,000 Protestants and 45,000 Roman Catholics) but growth has been so great that some observers believe the number could be over 200,000.
 It is impossible to estimate accurately, since many Christians must meet in secret.
 The majority of Christians are Berber, but there is an increasing number of Arabs converts and life is very difficult for them.
 They face pressure from family and community and sometimes forcible divorce, removal of child custody and loss of inheritance.

 Crackdown on Christians